matter-labs/zksync-era/docs/src/specs/interop/interopmessages.md

    uint256 messageNum; // a 'nonce' to guarantee different hashes.
  }

- // Verifies if such interop message was ever producted. function verifyInteropMessage(bytes32 interopHash, Proof merkleProof) return bool;
+ // Verifies if such interop message was ever produced. function verifyInteropMessage(bytes32 interopHash, Proof merkleProof) return bool;
 }
 ```